 We were made to move, to walk, and to exert energy.
-If we don’t exert any energy throughout the day then we never become tired.
-Which is likely a reason that people struggle to fall asleep and stay asleep at night.
+If we don’t exert any energy throughout the day, we never become tired, which is why people struggle to fall asleep and stay asleep at night.

-There are a lot of “fun” facts out there on sleep – including how 9 million Americans are using sleep medication and only one-third of Americans are getting the recommended 7-9 hours per night.
+There are many “fun” facts out there on sleep – including how 9 million Americans are using sleep medication, and only one-third of Americans are getting the recommended 7-9 hours per night.
 Exercising may help you be more tired at night and help you sleep through the night without the added help.